Short Term Owners and Operators Information

 Documentation Needed for your Application

-- The location of records of tests and maintenance of smoke and carbon monoxide alarms, early warning devices and fire extinguishers
+• Locations of smoke and carbon monoxide alarms, early warning devices, and fire extinguishers

 Since your Short Term Rental is a business it must be in compliance with the Building Code Act, Fire Protection and Prevention Act, Electricity Act and it must have proper insurance and water and septic capabilities.
 Please note that before submitting an application, the municipality recommends that Short Term Rental owners or operators recognize other applicable regulations that may impact their property.